warpdotdev/docs/features/warp-ai/agent-mode.md

 {% tab title="Linux" %}
 #### Attach a previous block

 * To attach blocks to a query, you can use `CTRL-UP` to attach the previous block as context to the query.
-You can then use your `ARROW` keys to pick another block.&#x20;
+While holding `CMD`, you can then use your `UP/DOWN` keys to pick another block to attach.&#x20;
   * You may also use your mouse to select blocks in your session.
 Hold `CTRL` as you click on other blocks to extend your block selection.

 #### Clear a previous block